 It’s a similar situation with your eyes.
 In order to respond usefully to such a relatively faint signal as light, the cells in the retina need to be very sensitive.
 Over-stimulate them and some will continue responding for a couple of seconds after the stimulus is removed.

-Of course, the only thing we ever “see,” really, is the activation of our retinal cells — that’s what our brains interpret as light from the outside world.
-So for as long as it takes for them to calm down, you will continue to see a faint glow of light — even though nothing is there.
+So for as long as it takes for them to calm down, you will continue to see a faint glow of light, even though nothing is there.